 Payment of Principal of and Interest and Premium on Bonds.

-IBank will promptly pay, but solely from the Pledged Revenues and other funds held by the Trustee and available therefor, the principal of, and the interest on, every Bond issued under and secured by this Master Trust Indenture and any sinking fund payments provided in this Master Trust Indenture and any premium required to be paid for the retirement of said Bonds by redemption, at the places, on the dates and in the manner specified in any Series Indenture and in said Bonds according to the true intent and meaning thereof.
+IBank will promptly pay, or caused to promptly pay, but solely from the Pledged Revenues, the principal of, and the interest on, every Bond issued under and secured by this Master Trust Indenture and any sinking fund payments provided in this Master Trust Indenture and any premium required to be paid for the retirement of said Bonds by redemption, at the places, on the dates and in the manner specified in any Series Indenture and in said Bonds according to the true intent and meaning thereof.

 IBank shall not create a pledge, lien or charge upon the Pledged Assets other than as provided in this Master Trust Indenture; provided however that, a pledge, lien or charge subject and subordinate to the pledge and lien created pursuant to this Master Trust Indenture may be created with the prior written consent of the Board.